Fossil Fuel Divestment

 Citing the moral tension arising from this work on climate change on the one hand and its investments in fossil fuels on the other, in 2014 the Fund pledged to a two-step process to divest from fossil fuels [PDF].
 We committed to reducing our exposure to coal and tar sands—two of the most intensive sources of carbon emissions—to less than one percent of the total portfolio by the end of that year.
 At the same time, we began a comprehensive analysis of our exposure to other fossil fuel investments and began developing a strategy to eliminate the Fund’s exposure to these energy sources as quickly as possible.

-Given the structure of some commingled investment funds and investments in highly diversified energy companies, the Fund maintains minimal investments in fossil fuels.
+Given the structure of some commingled investment funds and investments in highly diversified energy companies, the Fund maintains de minimis investments in fossil fuels.
 We continue to work with the RBF Investment Committee and board of trustees to determine an appropriate strategy to achieve the ultimate goal of complete divestment.
-As of January 31, 2019:
+As of December 31, 2018:

 - The Fund’s total fossil fuel exposure is estimated to be 1.3 percent.
 (In April 2014, it was 6.6 percent.)*